 What is Chicken Chana Masala?

-Chana chicken or murgh chole is a flavorful Indian and Pakistani dish made by braising chicken and chickpeas in a tomato masala.
-The easy chicken chana recipe comes together in an hour, making it an excellent choice for lunch or dinner.
+Chana chicken or murgh chole is a flavorful South Asian dish made by braising chicken and chickpeas in a spiced tomato masala.
+The easy chicken recipe is ready in an hour, making the meal an excellent choice for a quick lunch or dinner.

-- Whole Spices: Toasting cumin and kalonji seeds pronounce their flavor.
+- Whole Spices: Toast whole cumin seeds and kalonji seeds to release their flavors.

-- Chickpeas: Canned chickpeas are convenient, but you can use dried chickpeas if you don’t mind the extra work.
-Soak the chickpeas for 24 hours beforehand and increase the cooking time to 1-2 hours.
+- Chickpeas: I use canned chickpeas out of convenience, but dried chickpeas work.
+Soak them in water for 24 hours and increase the cooking time (about 1-2 hours).

 Tools You’ll Need

-All you need to make this recipe is a heavy-bottomed pan.
-I use a large saute pan, but you can also use a Dutch oven, stockpot, or wok.
-If you prefer a smoother curry, use an immersion blender to process the masala, or transfer the curry to a blender in batches.
+All you need to make this easy chana chicken recipe is a heavy-bottomed pan for even heat distribution.
+I use a large saute pan, but a karahi, Dutch oven, or wok also works.
+It’s optional, but you can process the masala with an immersion blender if you prefer a smoother salan or transfer the curry to a blender in batches.

 How to Make Chana Chicken